Improved Group Robustness via Classifier Retraining on Independent Splits

-\textbf{Comparison with JTT.} While both JTT and CROIS employ a 2 phase approach, the two methods differ significantly from one another.
-First, the initial ERM phase of JTT is used to \textit{infer} pseudo-group-labels for the group-unlabeled data, which is then used for full GDRO retraining in the second phase.
-JTT's first phase requires careful hyperparameter tuning and capacity control using the group-labeled validation set to accurately produce pseudo-group-labels (as noted in section 5.4 of \cite{liu2021jtt}).
-On the other hand, CROIS trains a \textit{single} ERM model and simply retrains the last layer with any available group labels.
-Second, JTT's final performance is limited by GDRO's performance on the full network, which can be worsen by mislabeled pseudo-labels from the first phase.
-In contrast, we demonstrate in Section \ref{sec:main-results} that, by limiting GDRO to only the last layer, CROIS is competitive to full GDRO even when using only a fraction group labels and minimal tuning.
+\textbf{Discussion.} We clarify the difference between JTT and our method.
+First, the initial phase of JTT is for \textit{inferring} pseudo-group-labels for the group-unlabeled data.
+This phase requires careful hyperparameter tuning and capacity control using the group-labeled validation set to accurately produce pseudo group labels (as noted in section 5.4 of \cite{liu2021jtt}).
+On the other hand, our method trains a \textit{single} model and simply retrains the last layer with any available group labels.
+Second, JTT's final performance is limited by group DRO's performance on the full network, which can worsen by mislabeled pseudo labels from the first phase.
+In contrast, we demonstrate in Section \ref{sec:main-results} that, by limiting group DRO to only the last layer, our method is competitive to full group DRO even when using only a fraction of group labels and minimal tuning.

-\textbf{Comparison with SSA.} Similarly to JTT, SSA is also a two-phase approach that performs pseudo-labeling and then robust training (e.g. via GDRO) with the inferred pseudo-labels.
-In SSA pseudo-labeling phase, it trains a separate network that \textit{predicts the group} rather than the class.
-By treating the pseudo-labeling problem as a semi-supervised problem along with incorporating threshold correction to calibrate for the pseudo-labels, SSA's pseudo-labeling capability is shown to improve upon JTT.
-On the other hand, CROIS, despite not relying on pseudo labeling at all, manages to outperform SSA on 3 out of 4 datasets using default parameter.
+Compared with SSA \citep{nam2022ssa}, our method does not rely on pseudo labeling.
+In SSA, there is a pseudo-labeling phase along with a robust training phase using the inferred group labels.
+In the first phase, SSA trains a separate network that \textit{predicts the group} rather than the class.
+By treating the pseudo-labeling problem as semi-supervised learning, SSA's pseudo-labeling capability improves upon JTT.
+Our results show that our method outperforms SSA on 3 out of 4 datasets while reusing default parameters.